dev7ch/luya-africa-kickstarter/README.md

 `npm install`

-Gulp CLI should be installed globally
+> gulp-cli should be installed globally

 Run `gulp` for compiling and `gulp watch` for instant recompile on changes

+Run e.g, `gulp --env prod` to compile all assets for the prod server stage